 Mrs. Iijima and Mr. Usuda are co-heads of Atelier Taik, a design company that does all kinds of design work with the exception of architecture.
-They are passionate about their jobs and pursue rewarding experience, often becoming fans of their clients’ products or services in the process.
-In 2012, they opened Atelier Gangu, a small…
+They are passionate about their jobs and often become fans of their clients’ products or services in the process.
+In 2012, they opened Atelier Gangu, a small shop selling and…

 My First Encounter with Kaku The first time I met Kaku-san was during the fall of 2018.
 I was working on a project regarding tourism in the town of Takahama, in Fukui prefecture.
 I was told I was going to participate in a calligraphy workshop.
 My guide told me, “The calligrapher is very talented–he’s even…